 When you arrive:

 - To comply with government guidance, you will be required to wear a face covering to enter the museum.
-This is because the entrance to the museum is via the shop.
 (This does not apply to under 11s or people excluded due to health conditions).

 - Please arrive within 10 minutes of the start time of your ticket.
 You may need to queue for a short time while tickets are checked.
 If you arrive late, we’ll not be able to guarantee you immediate entry.
 Entry will be at the discretion of our staff based on the number of people already in the building and grounds.
 Unfortunately, we are not able to provide refunds for any no-shows or late arrivals.